Burgh Island Sea Tractor

 When the tide is out or the waves are too unpredictable, the sea tractor remains within the confines of Burgh Island, and cars are dispatched to the shore to pick up hotel guests.

-The hotel offers a wide range of activities, dining options, and events throughout the year, such as ballroom dances, artist retreats, and murder mystery evenings.
+If you’re interesting in visiting, the hotel offers a wide range of activities, dining options, and events throughout the year, such as ballroom dances, artist retreats, and murder mystery evenings.

 The Burgh Island Hotel has hosted famous guests like Agatha Christie, Winston Churchill, and The Beatles.